Links to Resources at the Bottom of this Page

 Spiritual abuse can be described as a “lasting impact of experiences in religious or spiritual contexts that can lead to feelings of betrayal, shame, and disconnection from one’s authentic self.”
 4

 Spiritual abuse occurs within a structure or system, where an individual is exposed to, or experiences physical or emotional harm.
-This could have been inside a religious facility, during an organized activity, or even in conversations where the individual’s point of view was overlooked, or punished while questioning authority.
+This could have been inside a religious facility, in the home, during an organized activity, or even in conversations where the individual’s point of view was overlooked, or punished while questioning authority.
 5

 Spiritual abuse often thrives in isolation.
 Members may be cut off from: